Program overview

 Program Structure

-• Hands-on training in advanced labs at the college.
+• Hands-on learning experiences in advanced labs.

-• Preparation for entry-level positions in the plumbing trade or further education through apprenticeship programs.
+• Preparation for entry-level positions in the plumbing trade.

 Featured Experiences